simp/simp-packer/simp-testing/README.md

       packer.yaml:  You have to have this file but it will default everything. look in simp_config.rb for the default settings.

-NOTE:  The puppet server info and fips info is all changed by the defaults or the packer.yaml settings.
+NOTE:  The puppet server info and fips info in the simp_conf.yaml file is all changed by the defaults or the packer.yaml settings.

 Assumptions at this time:
-  - You must have the virtual box network set up before starting.
-It must be class C and the router must be IP Address X.X.X.1
-    See the Virtual Box section at the bottom for some help.
   - The puppet server will be set up to be X.X.X.7
   - DHCP and DNS are set up to contain server21.domain.name - server29.domain.name
     and ws30.domain.name - ws39.domain.name.